 Are you struggling to buy your first home?
 If so, you are not alone.
 The cost of housing continues to be a concern for many.
 Fortunately there are schemes aimed at making home ownership more affordable and if you want to get onto the property ladder, but cannot afford to buy on the open market, then shared ownership could be the solution.

-Here Kerry Dundas, a residential conveyancing expert with Myers & Co Solicitors in Stoke-on-Trent, Staffordshire, looks at how shared ownership schemes work and considers the latest proposals to improve them.
+Here our residential conveyancing experts at Myers & Co Solicitors in Stoke-on-Trent, Staffordshire, look at how shared ownership schemes work and consider the latest proposals to improve them.

 Shared ownership lets you buy a share in a property, usually from a housing association, and to pay rent on the rest.
 One shared ownership leaseholder has described it as ‘like owning downstairs and renting upstairs’.

 There are usually eligibility requirements when buying a shared ownership home.
 For example, for most schemes, your annual household income should not be more than £80,000.

 If you qualify, you can buy a share of between 25 per cent and 75 per cent of a property with the housing association owning the balance.
 Your deposit is based only on the share you are buying, and many lenders are also willing to make 95 per cent advances on a shared ownership property.
 This reduces the amount you initially need to save to get on the ladder.

 For example, a 25 per cent share of a £250,000 home could require a deposit of only £3,125, which is five per cent of the cost of the share you are buying.
 This is significantly less than the conventional deposit.